lfpu/OrangePi5_NPU/README.md

-This project is a simple web API service using FastAPI, containerized with Docker. and this project is for orange pi 5 RKNN model calculation
+This project is a simple web API service using FastAPI, containerized with Docker. and this project is for orange pi 5 RKNN model calculation /models if the two models, one is for find faces, one is for get face features
 ## How to Build and Run with Docker

 1. **Build the Docker image:**